NOT ACCEPTING APPLICATIONS

-The Global Brain Health Institute (GBHI), the Alzheimer’s Association, and Alzheimer’s Society aim to support emerging leaders in brain health, aging and dementia by funding small-scale pilot projects, activities and/or studies (hereafter referred to as “pilot project(s)”) to advance skills, knowledge, activities and general efforts to delay, prevent and/or mitigate the impact of dementia.
+The Alzheimer’s Association, Global Brain Health Institute (GBHI) and Alzheimer’s Society aim to support emerging leaders in brain health, aging and dementia by funding small-scale pilot projects, activities and/or studies (hereafter referred to as “pilot project(s)”) to advance skills, knowledge, activities and general efforts to delay, prevent and/or mitigate the impact of dementia.
 The goal of these awards is to both support leadership development of the awardee and to advance the pilot projects that improve outcomes in brain health, such as cognition and/or function, and dementia.

 The Global Brain Health Leaders awards will prioritize activities that demonstrate potential to lead to larger projects in the awardees’ home regions with an emphasis on lower and middle income communities.
 Priority will be given to pilot projects that utilize an evidence-based approach to identify, or direct change and/or improve care and outcomes among aging individuals with cognitive loss and dementia.
 Pilot projects that involve innovative or exploratory elements that are less well tested are also welcome as long as the rationale for the approach is clear.